Disentangling homophily, community structure and triadic closure in networks: Discussion

 Several authors had shown before that triadic closure can induce the formation of community structure in networks~\cite{foster_clustering_2011,foster_communities_2010,lopez_transitions_2020,bianconi_triadic_2014,wharrie_micro-_2019, asikainen_cumulative_2020}.
 This introduces a problem of interpretation for community detection methods that do not account for this, which, to the best of our knowledge, happens to be the vast majority of them.
-This is true also for inference methods based on the SBM, which, although it is not susceptible to finding spurious communities formed by a fully random placement of edges~\cite{guimera_modularity_2004} (unlike non-inferential methods, which tend to overfit~\cite{ghasemian_evaluating_2019}), they cannot evade those arising from triadic closure~\cite{wharrie_micro-_2019}.
+This is true also for inference methods based on the SBM, which, although they are not susceptible to finding spurious communities formed by a fully random placement of edges~\cite{guimera_modularity_2004} (unlike non-inferential methods, which tend to overfit~\cite{ghasemian_evaluating_2019}),\footnote{Overfitting here means that the number of communities found is too large, and that the method can even find communities in completely random networks.} they cannot evade those arising from triadic closure~\cite{wharrie_micro-_2019}.
 Our approach provides a solution to this interpretation problem, allowing us to reliably rule out triadic closure when identifying communities in networks.

 We have also shown how incorporating triadic closure together with community structure can improve edge prediction, without degrading the performance in situations where it is not present.
-This further demonstrates the usefulness of approaches that model networks in multiple scales, and points to a general way of systematically improving our understanding of network data.
+This further demonstrates the usefulness of approaches that model networks in multiple scales, combining multiple edge generation mechanisms, and points to a general way of systematically improving our understanding of network data.